Contact: Mary T. Phelan

 - Lifebridge Health Grace Medical Center

 - LIGHT Health & Wellness

 - Ministers’ Conference Empowerment Center

-- University of Maryland School of Medicine Cardiology Department
+- University of Maryland School of Medicine Department of Cardiology

 - University of Maryland School of Nursing

 - University of Maryland, Baltimore Community Engagement Center

 - Two federally qualified health centers: Total Health Care and Chase Brexton